 - Pass a traffic laws and signs test.
 You have three chances to pass the test.

 After studying both the California Driver and the Motorcycle Handbooks, call your local DMV to schedule your appointment for the traffic laws and sign test.
 After you obtain your permit, you may apply for your license.
-In order to complete the application, you must either take a weekend course given by the California Highway Patrol (CHP) or choose to take the DMV driving test.
+To complete the application, you must either take a weekend course given by the California Highway Patrol (CHP) or choose to take the DMV driving test.

 The California Motorcyclist Safety Program (CMSP), administered by the CHP, is the official state-approved training course for bike riders.
-After completing the course, you will receive a Certificate of Completion of Motorcycle Training (Form DL 389), which can be used to earn a test waiver.
+After completing the course, you will receive a Certificate of Completion of Motorcycle Training (Form DL 389), which you can use to earn a test waiver.
 The CHP course usually takes place over a weekend, and there is a fee.
 The DMV course requires no extra fee and takes only a few minutes.
-Both courses require you to complete the basics of safety and defensive riding, such as driving in a tight circle, weaving through cones, and applying the handbrake after accelerating to come to a hard, quick stop, etc.
+Both courses require you to complete safety and defensive riding basics, such as driving in a tight circle, weaving through cones, applying the handbrake after accelerating to come to a hard, sudden stop, etc.

 For information about the CHP training course, please call 1-877-743-3411 or visit www.ca-msp.org.

-After you have submitted your CHP certificate or passed your driving test, you will be issued an interim license valid for 90 days until you receive your new photo license in the mail.
+After submitting your CHP certificate or passing your driving test, you will be issued an interim license valid for 90 days until you receive your new photo license in the mail.